mrzjy/GenshinDialog/README.md

 - Note

-stats above are from lang=CHS, which is slightly different with other languages
+Stats above are from lang=CHS, which is slightly different from other languages

-There are scenarios where user chooses different responses and thus lead to different dialog path, each path is treated as a unique dialog, which is why you might see multiple dialogs that share most content except only for one or two utterances.
+We provide 3 examples of what this project extracts:

-- Random avatar
+- Random avatar example

 ~~~
 # lang=JP